SoftwareEngineeringToolDemos/ICSE-2011-AutoBlackTest/vm-desktop/Readme.txt

 Steps to Run:
 --------------------------------------------------------------------------------------------------------
 1) Open IBM Rational Functional Tester.
-Could be done from the 'Tester.java-RFT' shortcut available on desktop.
+Could be done from the 'App-starter.bat' shortcut available on desktop.
 The tool would be opened.

 2) Click on 'Run Functional Test Script' in the toolbar, or press Ctrl+Shift+F11